How to Sanitize Shoes Before Entering the House

 Steps to Sanitize Your Shoes

-Now that you’ve accepted your shoes are little germ hotels, you’re likely wondering how to sanitize shoes before entering houses.
+Now that you’ve accepted your shoes are little germ hotels, you’re likely wondering how to disinfect shoes before entering houses.
 Here’s a simple three-step process to disinfect your shoes, brought to you by the CDC:

 2. Second, you’ll want to designate a “clean chair.”
 This is the chair you’ll sit on when you disinfect your shoes, ensuring that you don’t spread germs elsewhere in your house.7